Let’s take a moment and learn how to deal with haters from one of the greatest basketball players of all time.

 Haters find fulfillment in hating

 In life, we all search for purpose.

-We all spend time searching for that one thing that powers us out of bed in the morning.
-We take part in activities that fulfill us.
-We crave that special-something that gives us that rush of feel-good chemicals on a consistent basis.
+We all search for that one thing that powers us out of bed in the morning.

 That being said, hating on haters is not a good idea, and does nothing to decrease the amount of hate in the world.